 Perth Zoo opened its doors on 17th October 1898 and it has been open every day since including Christmas Day.
 The first exhibits included two bear caves, a monkey house, a mammal house and a model castle for guinea pigs.
 The first animals on display included an orangutan, two monkeys, four ostriches, a pair of lions and a tiger.
 Perth Zoo today has grown to house a diverse animal collection comprising of around 170 species and nearly 1200 animals.

 Parking around Perth Zoo is paid for by the hour at $2 per hour.
 We got a space very easily in the car park right outside the Zoo gates.
-When we got out of the car we realised that we had left Miss 2’s stroller at home but we need not have worried as you can hire great little pull along cars that seat two children at the Zoo entrance for $13 for the day.
+When we got out of the car we realised that we had left Miss 2’s stroller at home but we need not have worried as you can hire great little pull along cars that seat two children at the Zoo entrance for the day.
 The kids loved it and it made our journey around the zoo very easy as we had no one complaining about tired legs.
 If a stroller is more your thing you can also hire them too for the same price.

 One thing I really loved about Perth Zoo was the way in which the animals were exhibited.
-I have been to numerous Zoo’s around the world before having children and on many occasions, I have left feeling upset about the health of the animals.
+I have been to numerous zoos around the world before having children and on many occasions, I have left feeling upset about the health of the animals.
 Many looked like they were going stir crazy!
-Perth Zoo exhibits their animals in a way that encourages natural animal behaviours.
+Perth Zoo exhibits its animals in a way that encourages natural animal behaviours.
 Given this approach, they encourage visitors to “wait, watch and listen” in order to view the animals.
 The exhibits try to be as naturalistic as possible to allow the animals to interact with the visitors and each other on their own terms thus promoting the animals’ physical, psychological and social well-being.